-Propagation in the soil is considered gold as it helps your Philodendron to develop stronger and sturdier roots.
+Propagation in the soil is considered gold as it helps your Philodendron to grow sturdier roots.

-- Using chopsticks or your finger, poke holes in the potting mix.
+- Moisten and poke some holes in the potting mix.

-- Dip the cut ends of cuttings in the rooting hormone powder, shake the excess off, and place the cuttings inside the holes about one to two inches deep.
+- Dip the cut ends in the rooting hormone powder, shake off the excess, and place the cuttings about 1-2 inches deep.

-- Check the stability by gently toppling the cuttings using your hand.
+- Check the stability by gently tugging the cuttings using your hand.

-Your propagated Philodendron stem cuttings usually take three to six weeks to develop roots and leaves.
+- Stem cuttings usually take 3-6 weeks to develop roots and leaves.

-For this, you can check this by gently striking the cuttings with little force and observing whether the cutting shows any resistance or not.
+You can check this by gently striking the cuttings with little force and observing whether the cutting shows any resistance.

 Propagating the Cuttings in Water